PEBB Insurance Providers Information About Seeking Care for COVID-19 - Coronavirus:

 PacificSource will eliminate out-of-pocket costs for COVID-19 testing and testing-related visits for our members.

-We will waive all copays for Teladoc visits for members who have that as a plan option.
+We will waive all copays for Teladoc visits for members.

 PacificSource will allow members a one-time early refill for prescription drugs.
 (Additionally- Vaccination—when it becomes available—will also be offered at no cost to members.)